matopher/blog/source/_notes/storybrand.md

 > "In a story, audiences must always know who the hero is, what the hero wants, who the hero has to defeat to get what they want, what tragic thing will happen if the hero doesn't win, and what wonderful thing will happen if they do. "

 It's easier than you think to use the timeless elements of a great story as the vehicle to help customers understand the before/after difference your company's solution will make in their lives.
 Just remember the **timeless elements of storytelling.**

-> "A _character_ who wants something encounters a _problem_ before they can get it.
-At the peak of their despair, a _guide_ steps into their lives, gives them a _plan, and calls them to action_.
-That action helps them avoid _failure_ and ends in a _success."_

 ## Pass the "Pause" Test